Medical Education Glossary

 Graduate Medical Education

-The training completed after obtaining a medical degree.
-This may refer to residency training or fellowship training.
+Training completed after obtaining a medical degree, referring to residency training or fellowship training.

 Residency Training

-To be completed after obtaining a medical degree, residency training provides medical school graduates with the additional hands-on experience they need to become a more-seasoned doctor.
-It lasts three to seven years depending on the chosen field of medicine.
-As residents proceed through training, they assume more independence and more supervisory responsibility in the training of more junior residents and medical students.
-Completion of the adequate time in residency training is one of the requirements to obtain a license to practice medicine.
-For most states, the minimum required residency training is two years, but a few require completion of just one year of residency training.
+Training completed after obtaining a medical degree that provides medical school graduates with the additional hands-on experience they need to become independently practicing physicians.
+Residency programs are three to seven years long, depending on the discipline.
+Residents gain more independence and responsibility as they proceed through training, eventually supervising junior residents and medical students.
+Residency training is required to obtain a license to practice medicine in the U.S. as an MD.
+Most states require at least two years of residency training for licensure, although a few require only one year of residency training for some disciplines.

 Internship

 A term used to describe the first year of residency training.
-Similarly, first-year residents are sometimes referred to as interns.
-A resident in the first year of training may also be identified as either a PGY-1 (postgraduate year one) or an R-1 (Resident-1).
+A first-year resident may be referred to as an intern, R-1 (Resident-1), or PGY-1 (postgraduate year one).

 Fellowship Training